 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 17-40mm f4.0L USM is the longer of the two lenses at 97mm.
 The Tokina 11-16mm f2.8 DX with a length of 89mm, is 8mm shorter.
 On the other hand, there is no difference between the max diameters of these lenses, both coming at 84mm.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Canon 17-40mm f4.0L USM weighs 500g, 10% (60g) lighter than the Tokina 11-16mm f2.8 DX's weight of 560g.

 Below you can find the dimension and weight table of the Wideangle Zoom Lenses in Canon EF Mount for size comparison purposes.